zaphar/ucg/docsite/site/content/reference/types.md

 Tuples are an ordered set of name value pairs.
 They are delimited by braces and should contain 1 or more `name = expression` pairs separated by commas.
 Trailing commas are allowed.
+Field names can be barewords with no spaces or they can be quoted strings.

 ```
 let tuple = {